System justification theory: Consequences of system justification

 Consequences of people's motivation to legitimize the status quo are wide-ranging.
 In needing to believe that the current or prevailing systems are fair and just, results in people justifying the existing inequalities within it.
 Research on system justification theory has been applied to many different social and political contexts that have found the theory has implications for general social change, social policies, and specific communities.

 Research has found that people with increased system justification motives are more resistant to change, and thus an implication of this would be greater difficulty to move towards policies, governments, authority figures, and hierarchies that reflect equality.

 Research suggests that system justification motives reduce emotional distress in people that would otherwise result in demands for amendments to perceived injustices or inequalities.
 Specifically, moral outrage, guilt, and frustration are reduced when system justification motives increase.
 This has shown to result in less support for social policies that redistribute resources in the aim for equality.

 In developing countries, in which group inequalities are most evident, researchers were interested in testing the claim of system justification theory that when inequalities are more visible, this will result in greater justification of the status quo.
-Researchers visited the most impoverished areas of Bolivia, and found that children (aged 10–15) who were members of low status groups legitimized the Bolivian government as sufficiently meeting the needs of the people more so than children from high status groups.
-Observing system-justification motives in low status groups located in one of the most impoverished countries implies there will be less support for social change in a country that arguable needs it the most.
+Researchers visited the most impoverished areas of Bolivia, and found that children (aged 10–15) who were members of low-status groups legitimized the Bolivian government as sufficiently meeting the needs of the people more so than children from high-status groups.
+Observing system-justification motives in low-status groups located in one of the most impoverished countries implies there will be less support for social change in a country that arguably needs it the most.

 In the aftermath of Hurricane Katrina in 2005, there were different reactions to the devastation it brought to communities as well as the government's relief efforts.
-Researchers who have studied these reactions, found that the slow and inefficient response of relief efforts were perceived by some to expose “governmental shortcomings, call into question the legitimacy of agency leadership, and highlight racial inequality in America.”
+Researchers who have studied these reactions, found that the slow and inefficient response of relief efforts were perceived by some to expose "governmental shortcomings, call into question the legitimacy of agency leadership, and highlight racial inequality in America."
 These perceptions indirectly brought a threat to the legitimacy of the U.S. government (i.e. the system).
 As a result of this system threat, researchers found that people tended to restore legitimacy to the system through utilizing stereotypes and victim blaming.
 In particular, since the majority of the communities affected by Hurricane Katrina were generally low-income and composed mostly of minorities, some people used stereotypes to blame the victims for their misfortune and restore legitimacy to the government.
 Researchers explained how this could have consequences for the victims and the restoration of their homes and communities.
 Increased system justification, and increased victim blaming could be detrimental in providing the victims the resources needed to work towards repairing the damage caused by Hurricane Katrina.